 Your DMP provider and will look at your finances and work out an affordable payment that works with your budget, to make sure the payment is affordable.

 Having a debt management plan means that your DMP provider will deal with your creditors.
 For example, if you decided to work with StepChange and one of your debts is owned by Lowell, StepChange would speak to us on your behalf, and we'd work with them to agree an affordable and reasonable plan based on your circumstances.

 We understand that some of our customers may have other debts with other companies.
 If you decide that a debt management plan would help you to manage those debts, we have plenty of experience in working alongside our DMP providers and managing your account, so you don't have to worry.

 How long does a debt management plan last?

 The length of your debt management plan really depends on how much debt you have, and how much you are able to pay each month.
-But because DMPs are flexible, if you have an increase in income or a new job, you might be able to increase how much you pay each month and work towards clearing your debt sooner.
+But because DMPs are flexible, if you have an increase in income, new job or another change in circumstance, you might be able to increase how much you pay each month and work towards clearing your debt sooner.

-Because a debt management plan is an informal arrangement, you're not tied into it for a minimum period and you can cancel the plan at any time.
+Because a debt management plan is an informal arrangement, you're not tied into it for a minimum period and are free to change the plan at any time if your circumstances change.

 Is Lowell a debt management plan?

 While working with us directly allows you to manage a debt that's owned by Lowell with an affordable payment plan, Lowell Financial don't offer debt management plans like the plans you can get by working with StepChange or similar agencies.